-21.3.2 Build the Type Annotations compiler
+22.3.2 Build the Type Annotations compiler

-- 1. Set the JAVA_HOME environment variable to the location of your JDK 6 or 7 installation.
-Most likely it is already set for Ant to work. - 2.
+- 1. Set the JAVA\HOME environment variable to the location of your JDK 6 or 7 installation (not the JRE installation.
+(It may already be set for Ant to work.) - 2.
 Compile the Type Annotations javac compiler and the javap tool: